frederickf/presentable/README.md

 ```

 ### data
 Pass in a custom presentation structure.
 The `framework` option is ignored when this option is used.
-See Other frameworks below for more details.
+See [Support for other frameworks](#support-for-other-frameworks) below for more details.

 **This configuration is required if `framework` is not used and will be ignored if `framework` is used.**